NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 });
 ```

-First we'll import the things we are going to use: the [`expect`](https://www.chaijs.com/api/bdd/) function from `chai` to write our assertions, the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md), and the [network helpers](/hardhat-network-helpers) to interact with the Hardhat Network.
-After that we use the `describe` and `it` functions, which are global Mocha's functions used to describe and group your tests (you can read more about Mocha [here](https://mochajs.org/#getting-started)).
+First we import the things we are going to use: the [`expect`](https://www.chaijs.com/api/bdd/) function from `chai` to write our assertions, the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) (`hre`), and the [network helpers](/hardhat-network-helpers) to interact with the Hardhat Network.
+After that we use the `describe` and `it` functions, which are global Mocha functions used to describe and group your tests.
+(You can read more about Mocha [here](https://mochajs.org/#getting-started).)

-The test itself is what’s inside the `it` function.
+The test itself is what’s inside the callback argument to the `it` function.
 First we set the values for the amount we want to lock (in [wei](https://ethereum.org/en/glossary/#wei)) and the unlock time.
 For the latter we use [`time.latest`](</hardhat-network-helpers/docs/reference#latest()>), a network helper that returns the timestamp of the last mined block.
 Then we deploy the contract itself: first we get a [`ContractFactory`](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract-factory/) for the `Lock` contract and then we deploy it, passing the unlock time as its constructor argument.
 We also pass an object with the transaction parameters.
 This is optional, but we'll use it to send some ETH by setting its `value` field.

-Finally, we check that the value returned by the `unlockTime()` getter in the contract matches the value that we used when we deployed it.
-Since all the functions in a contract are async, we have to use the `await` keyword to get its value, otherwise we would be comparing a promise with a number and this would always fail.
+Finally, we check that the value returned by the `unlockTime()` [getter](https://docs.soliditylang.org/en/v0.8.13/contracts.html#getter-functions) in the contract matches the value that we used when we deployed it.
+Since all the functions on a contract are async, we have to use the `await` keyword to get its value; otherwise, we would be comparing a promise with a number and this would always fail.

 ### Testing a function that reverts